Region-Aware Wasserstein Distances of Persistence Diagrams and Merge Trees: Preliminaries

 Merge trees are often visualized using a persistence-driven \emph{branch decomposition} \cite{pascucci_mr04} \revision{representing} the persistence pairs captured by these trees.
 A \emph{persistent branch} is a monotone path on the tree connecting the two nodes of a same persistence pair.
 Then, each persistent branch is represented as a vertical segment and their ancestor relations with a horizontal one (\autoref{fig_tas}, center insets).
 The persistence-driven \emph{branch decomposition tree} (BDT), noted $\branchtree$, is a dual representation of the merge tree where each persistent branch is collapsed to a node and its edges encode their hierarchy (\autoref{fig_tas}, bottom insets).
 Specifically, if one of the two nodes of a persistent branch $b_i$ is itself on the path of another persistent branch $b_j$ (the other node of $b_i$ being a leaf), then $b_i$ will be \revision{a child} of $b_j$ in $\branchtree$.
-Each node of a BDT corresponds therefore to a persistence pair and is associated with its birth and death value.
+Each node of a BDT corresponds therefore to a persistence pair and is associated with its birth and death values.

-To tackle instabilities called \emph{saddle swaps}, merge trees can be pre-processed \cite{SridharamurthyM20} to merge adjacent interior nodes (being saddle points if $d \gt 1$) if the difference in their function value is below a threshold determined by the input parameter $\epsilon_1 \in [0, 1]$.
-This has no effect when $\epsilon_1 = 0$, and as $\epsilon_1$ increases, more nodes are merged.
-In the BDT, this parameter has the effect to bring up pairs in the tree hierarchy.
+To tackle instabilities called \emph{saddle swaps}, merge trees can be pre-processed \cite{SridharamurthyM20} to merge adjacent interior nodes (being saddle points if $d \gt 1$) if the difference in their function value is below a threshold determined by the input parameter \mbox{$\epsilon_1 \in [0, 1]$}. \revisionTVCG{Specifically, in practice, two interior nodes $v_i$ and its parent $v_j$ in a merge tree are \emph{merged} if $|f(v_i) - f(v_j)| \leq \epsilon_1 \Delta_f$ with $\Delta_f = \max f - \min f$, i.e. the node $v_i$ is deleted and its children become children of $v_j$.} This has no effect when $\epsilon_1 = 0$, and as $\epsilon_1$ increases, more nodes are merged.
+In the BDT, this parameter has the effect to bring up pairs in the tree hierarchy. \revisionTVCG{Moreover, in practice, a node in a BDT corresponding to a persistent branch $b_i$ is still attached with its original birth and death values even if one of its two nodes is merged due to $\epsilon_1$.}